Fire Safety for Commercial/Business Premises

 Tyne and Wear Fire and Rescue Service’s (TWFRS) Fire Safety Department is responsible for making sure that all workplaces, including common areas found in blocks of flats, are regularly audited to ensure they have proper fire safety procedures in place and to ensure they fully comply with the relevant legislation.

-TWFRS has 29 Inspecting Offices working within the Fire Safety Department.
-They are managed by two Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
+TWFRS has 20 Inspecting Officers working within the Fire Safety Department.
+They are managed by Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
 Inspecting Officers are trained in all aspects of fire safety and work with key local partners such as local councils and the Health and Safety Executive to ensure that Fire Safety law is upheld.

 What is the Regulatory Reform (Fire Safety) Order 2005?